 Considering embarking on business?
 To register for X-Forces support or simply find out more, visit www.x-forces.comBack to top

-Do you want to achieve your ambition of starting your own business but lack the confidence, knowledge and resources?
+Do you want to achieve your ambition of starting your own business, but lack the confidence, knowledge and resources?
+Read more

-The University of Wolverhampton is introducing a funded business start-up programme for Service dependants offering support to start and maintain a business.
-The programme has been designed specifically for Armed Forces families equipping participants with transferable skills and the ability to start a business regardless of location.
+The University of Wolverhampton business start-up programme has been developed specifically for Service dependants offering support to start and maintain a business.
+The 10 month programme aims to equip participants with transferable skills and the ability to start a business regardless of location.